redtensor22/redtensor22.github.io/_posts/2018-12-20-Parkinsons_P1.md

           smallest_average[0])
 {% endhighlight %}

-The above code produces (only select few shown) the following plots:
+The above code produces (only select few shown) the following plots (Subject number appears at the top of the plot.
+The red line is an overlay of the regression fit):

 <img src="{{ site.url }}{{ site.baseurl }}/images/Parkinson_photos/subject_8_linfit.png" alt="Plot of the 'test_time' vs 'total_UPDRS' score for subject 8.
 Subject number appears at the top of the plot.
 Red line in overlay of the regression fit.">